-Besides this, puzzles, games, role play, skit, story-telling, demonstration using real objects, taking students on an educational tour, playing a subject-related video, showing a documentary in the classroom are all examples of activity-based learning/teaching methods.
+Besides this, puzzles, games, role play, skits, story-telling, demonstrations using real objects, taking students on an educational tour, playing a subject-related video, and showing a documentary in the classroom are all examples of activity-based learning/teaching methods.

 It is a well-known fact that children are playful by nature.
 However, they are spontaneous and have a short attention span.
 Thus Activity-based learning (ABL) is inevitably one of the best ways a child can acquire and retain knowledge.

 Some of the Key Benefits of Activity-based Learning are listed below: